-The Unocal data from the 1989 channel sampling and drilling program have not been entered into a database.
+The Unocal data from the 1989 channel sampling and drilling program have not been entered into the database.
+The bedrock was mapped by M. Spaho.
 The location and sampling results of underground development is unknown.

 No compilation has been done in this area.
 Some drill hole results just west of the property are available and should be added to a database along with all other information regarding the Gosselin trend in Churchill and Asquith Townships.
 Recent till and airborne surveys completed by Platinex Inc. will add greatly to compilation work in this area.